jasonvan/scripts/steps.md

 * `cd` into that directory
 * `curl --remote-name https://raw.github.com/jasonvan/scripts/master/Vagrantfile`
 * Set the box you want in the config file e.g., ruby-1.9.3-mysql
+* Uncomment the rails port-forwarding and mysql port-forwarding
 * Run `vagrant up` from directory to start up VM
 * Run `vagrant ssh`
 * `cd /vagrant`